-2.7 Pollutants and Processes
+3.7 Pollutants and Processes

 In MOVES, pollutant refers to particular types of pollutants or precursors of the pollutant, such as CO or NOx, while process refers to the mechanism by which emissions are created, such as running exhaust or start exhaust.
-Users must select all processes associated with a particular pollutant in order to account for all emissions of that pollutant.
-For example, there are 11 separate pollutant processes in MOVES for hydrocarbon emissions; all 11 must be selected when estimating hydrocarbon emissions for SIPs or regional conformity analyses.
+Processes in MOVES are mutually exclusive types of emissions and users must select all processes associated with a particular pollutant in order to account for all emissions of that pollutant.
+For example, there are 11 separate pollutant processes in MOVES for hydrocarbon emissions.
+All 11 of these processes must be selected to properly account for all hydrocarbon emissions from motor vehicles.6